CroPo/roguelike-tutorial-2018/part_12/README.md

 The rest of this is just a bit fiddling around with the numbers to increase difficulty.
 Because, as of right now, you only need to invest one point into defense to be invulnerable to orc attacks.

+## Conclusion

+The tutorial part was rather easy and short this time.
+It was literally only changing a few numbers and parameters so far.
+The real problems this time were all the (needed) bugfixes, since I can't use the debugger with tcod.
+I had to debug through the code by only using console outputs, which was a bit, well, meh.
+But in the end, I completed every task I wanted to.
+I learned a lot about lifetime parameters in Rust, too.
+And also I learned that I can't use tcod (for said reason) for a bigger project.
+This game is still rather small, so debugging with console output _works_ (not that I would say it is best or even a good practice), but on a large-scale project I really see an issue here.

+So, onto the next (and final) part, then.